limartinyk/PoloBot/README.md

 BOT STOPS WHENEVER THERE IS A POTENTIAL ERROR

-Trader is bot with historical testing trader-returns assumes input of 1 bitcoin and returns resulting bitcoin from trading decisions at bottom, prints btc resulting from using bot, btc from holding btc, and btc from holding opposing currency
+Trader.py is bot with historical testing

+Trader-returns.py assumes input of 1 bitcoin and returns resulting bitcoin from trading decisions at bottom, prints btc resulting from using bot, btc from holding btc, and btc from holding opposing currency